vatnz-dev/sops/docs/controller-skills/euroscope-setup.md

   - **SkyLine**: Contains all of the required position and frequency definitions alongside the Sector Files.
   - **Sector Files**: Contains only the Sector Files.

 This page covers how to install the VATNZ Skyline Package, and how to update the sector files.
-For a detailed guide on installation of the client itself, refer to the [Euroscope documentation](https://www.euroscope.hu/wp/installation/){target=new}
+For a detailed guide on installation of the client itself, refer to the [EuroScope documentation](https://www.euroscope.hu/wp/installation/){target=new}

 For most cycles, Controllers will only need to replace the Sector Files.
 Controllers will be explicitly instructed in the Changelogs should they need to replace the entire SkyLine package.